 If you're looking for color changes, probably this is not for you (especially if you have brown eyes).
 However, if you're looking for enlargement effect or just enhance your natural brown eye, it's highly recommended!

 Life Span: 1 year disposal

 What inside: 1 pair of lenses and 1 cute animal lens case

-Note: Remember to soak the lens in solutions for at least 8 hours before wearing!
+Note: Remember to soak the lens in multi purpose solutions for at least 8 hours before wearing!

 - Wash your hand thoroughly before wearing circle lens

 - Rinse and dry your hand using a lint - free towel

 - Put the circle lens on your palm